substratusai/runbooks/docs/proposals/operator-managed-infra.md

 ### Controller
 Controller will be responsible for the following:
 * Creating the K8s ServiceAccount and related binding by calling `enforceServiceAccount` whenever a Substratus resource gets reconciled
-* (GCP only) example set annotation for Google Service Account AND update IAM policy ton the Service Account so it can use the Google Service Account.
+* (GCP only) example set annotation for Google Service Account AND update IAM policy on the Service Account so it can use the Google Service Account.
 For example:
   ```
   gcloud iam service-accounts add-iam-policy-binding substratus@my-project.iam.gserviceaccount.com \
    --role roles/iam.workloadIdentityUser \